layer5io/wasm-filters/README.md

 # WebAssembly Filters for Envoy

-This repository contains WASM filters in Rust and other languages for exercising different features provided by envoy-wasm.
+This repository meant to house WASM filters written in C,C++,C# and Rust for exercising different features provided by envoy-wasm.

 See the [Image Hub](https://layer5.io/projects/image-hub) as a related project (a sample application).
 Also, see Meshery's filter management capabitilies.